Who knew an Abridged Series could have its sad moments?

-- Yamcha looking on while Goku is screaming in pain as he suffers from his bacon-induced heart attack, while the spoken dialogue is Played for Laughs you can tell he's real worried about him, probably the only one of the gang that Yamcha can consider a friend.
+- Yamcha looking on while Goku is screaming in pain as he suffers from his bacon-induced heart attack.
+While the spoken dialogue between him and Chi Chi is Played for Laughs you can tell he's real worried about him, probably the only one of the gang that Yamcha can consider a friend.

-Kami: Maybe I'd rather it be destroyed, then ever have to be part of you again!
+Kami: *Angrily* Maybe I'd RATHER it be destroyed than ever have to be a part of YOU again!!!

 Nail: Mom?
 Dad?
 Please stop fighting.

 Kami: Listen, Piccolo.
 I've been the guardian for over three hundred years.
-I've seen wars, sickness, death, and far worse.
-All the while trapped on this lookout.
-Unable to interact with the outside world for more than moments at a time.
-Now the only chance I have left is to give up my free will to someone else.
+I've seen wars, sickness, death, and worse.
+All the while trapped on this lookout... unable to interact with the outside world for more than moments at a time.
+Now, the only chance I have left is giving up my free will to someone else.
 It's just another prison.

-- Even though it looked like he didn't care before, Mr. Popo now REALLY isn't himself after Kame fused with Piccolo.
-He even sees a vision of him after Goku asks what gives.
+- Even though it looked like he didn't care before, Mr. Popo now REALLY isn't himself after Kami fused with Piccolo.
+He even sees a vision of Kami after Goku asks what gives.